v2sCollections/Constellation/README.md

 - 20+ Splash Screens.
 - Removes the colour filters from the game, making the colours more uniformly neutral with deeper blacks.
 - Remove the vignette filter from your quick (favourites) menu.
-- Removes the vignette background with obvious color banding from the galaxy map.
+- Removes the vignette background with obvious colour banding from the galaxy map.
-- Remove Vignette From Scanner.
+- Remove the Vignette From the Scanner.
 - Remove the flicker from the data menu open/close animation.
 - Change the FOV.
 - Cropped and upscaled loading screens for ultrawide monitors